Social Security Benefits for Divorce in Ridgewood, NJ

 Were you divorced with a marriage that lasted 10 years or longer?
-You could receive benefits on your ex-spouse's record (even if they have remarried).
+You could receive social security benefits for divorce in Ridgewood, NJ,on your ex-spouse’s record (even if they have remarried).
 If you’re ready to retire, you need to make sure your retirement income will last many years into the future.
 Keep in mind, income must rise to meet rising expenses.
 We help divorced people with their retirement planning and Social Security benefits.
 You will want to get answers to the following questions:

 - Could your finances be improved by another year or two spent in the workforce?